cwboden/.dotfiles/docs/_posts/2023-05-07-comparing-deaths-door-and-tunic.md

 games starring a cutesy, animal protagonist.

 ### A Primer on *Death's Door*
+TODO Explain:

+The Steam page description of the game is as follows:
+> Reaping souls of the dead and punching a clock might get monotonous but it's
+> honest work for a Crow.
+The job gets lively when your assigned soul is stolen
+> and you must track down a desperate thief to a realm untouched by death -
+> where creatures grow far past their expiry.

+More narratively focused

 ### A Primer on *TUNIC*
+> Explore a land filled with lost legends, ancient powers, and ferocious
+> monsters in *TUNIC*, an isometric action game about a small fox on a big
+> adventure.

+The description of *TUNIC* makes it sound like a very similar game to *Death's Door*.
+And while that's true at a high-level, we'll see how they differ.

 - Multiple endings

+More puzzle focused

 ### *Souls*-like Influence